 Last night on the train from Sheffield to London I spent a couple of hours chatting to a colleague about everything from sex and sufism to the labyrinthine exploitations of the mind.
 In my case these exploitations usually take the form of some sordid literary expression.
-Many years ago I used to write profound, angst-ridden poetry that served to foster my growing alienation from society.
-One day, I left my treasured tome of original poetry at the home of a family friend, and was horrified to learn that not only did she read it, but she sent it back to my mother, who also read it.
+Many moons ago I used to write profound, angst-ridden poetry that served to foster my growing alienation.
+One day, I left my treasured tome of original poetry at the home of a family friend and was horrified to learn that not only did she read it, but she sent it back to my mother, who also read it.
 “What’s wrong, why are you so angry?” she asked.
 Well, how long have you got?
 I’m 13, confused, misunderstood and pissed-off.
 Life ain’t the set of a 1950s Hollywood musical.
 What did you expect, an Ode to the Lyre?

 At home we talked about art, history, film and the lives of the literati, at school the kids didn’t talk — they whined and grunted and squealed

 I was an angry teenager.
 Angry with my parents for plucking their English rose and taking her to a strange desertland where people shouted at you in the street and the sun reigned in your sanity.
 I was angry with my classmates for being crass and boorish.
 At home we talked about art, history, film and the lives of the literati, at school the kids didn’t talk — they whined and grunted and squealed.
 Pretty odd when you consider that pork was forbidden.
 When conversation was introduced it was usually about pop music or why I spoke with a strange accent, that is when I spoke at all.
 I was angry with God for taking my illusion of a friendly and Gaia-like creation and pissing all over it.

 But most of all I was angry with myself, for being so affected by it.